RaymanMoha/alx-system_engineering-devops/README.md

 * Puppet 3.8

 ## Projects
-All of the following folders are projects done during the studies:
+All of the following folders are projects i will be working on during the studies:

 | Project name | Description |
 | ------------ | ----------- |